aparo/pyes/docs/guide/reference/mapping/object-type.rst

 properties
 ==========

 An object mapping can optionally define one or more properties using the **properties** tag.
 Properties list the properties this field will have.
-Each property can be either another **object**, or one of the :doc:`core_types <.//core_types>`.
+Each property can be either another **object**, or one of the :ref:`core_types <es-guide-reference-mapping-core_types>`.

 dynamic
 =======